-I’ve been to Japan on extended trips three times now and will continue to return year after year.
+How much is a trip to Japan, and is Japan as expensive as people say?
+No!
+But it certainly isn’t a backpacker destination either.
+Read on if you’re wondering how much a trip to Japan costs.
+I’ve been to Japan on extended trips three times now and will continue to return yearly.
 It is my favorite country to travel around, and Cameron and I have made it a goal to return twice a year – once in the winter and always another time during the year.
-Yes – Japan really is that good.
+Yes – Japan is that good.

-How Much Does a Trip to Japan Cost?
+How Much Does a Trip to Japan Cost Video?

-You can lower your cost significantly by buying a Japan Rail Pass – only offered to visitors of Japan.
+You can lower your cost significantly by buying a Japan Rail Pass – only offered to visitors to Japan.
 The JR Pass is something you will typically want to think about purchasing before your trip, and you can pick it up once you arrive at a JR station.
-From there (depending on your type of pass) you can travel Japan freely on JR trains.
-They have different types of passes according to where you’ll be and length of your trip.
+From there (depending on your type of pass), you can travel around Japan freely on JR trains.
+They have different types of passes according to where you’ll be and the length of your trip.

 A few examples of our costs: